AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Final Report.md

 To run a experiment, the C-NARC ProCoDA method file was first opened and the blue influent valve was set to the open position.
 In manual operation, ProCoDA's state was changed to ON, which turned on the mixer and the water pump.
 The water pump was manually started at 76rpm and the red effluent valve was set to the open position after a brief delay to prevent back-flow of wastewater.
 Then, ProCoDA was switched from manual to automatic operation, after which the clay pump automatically turned on.
 Fifteen minutes later, before ProCoDA switched to the EXPERIMENT state, the pressure sensors were zeroed through ProCoDA.
 The experiment was left to run for three trials at the target turbidity **[turbidity-AddressedAL]**.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed for each trial.

 ## Results and Analysis
 The velocity of flow at one coagulant particle adhered on the wall was calculated to be $5.769×10^{-6} m/s$.
 Compared to the maximum velocity in the velocity profile, the velocity seemed too low, but the assumption behind the calculation was a fully developed laminar flow velocity profile assuming no-slip condition, which is that velocity is 0 at the walls of the tubing.
 Since the particle is $5*10^{4}$ times smaller than the tube radius, the velocity lined up with expectation that it would be close to 0.
-Also, **[the]** low velocity **[value]** matches with the hypothesis that the  coagulant nanoparticles would not detach from the wall due to the flow.
+Also, the **[the-AddressedAL]** low velocity value **[value-AddressedAL]** matches with the hypothesis that the  coagulant nanoparticles would not detach from the wall due to the flow.
 If the particles detach from the wall, then there would have been no headloss due to the coagulant particles on the wall.

 The calculated drag force was $-8.55*10^{-24}$ $\frac{kg*m}{s^2}$.
-The hypothesis was that at the team's experimental setup, the velocity was slow enough not to cause the formed flocs to dissociate, **[and]** consequently not to detach the coagulant particles on the wall ~~as well~~.
+The hypothesis was that at the team's experimental setup, the velocity was slow enough not to cause the formed flocs to dissociate, and **[and-AddressedAL]** consequently not to detach the coagulant particles on the wall ~~as well~~.
 Low velocity at ~~the~~ the nanoparticle resulted in low drag force on the nanoparticle.
 The sign on the drag force was negative, because drag force against the flow.
 Then the headloss caused by one coagulant particle on the wall was calculated to be $5.968×10^{-21} cm$ taking the size and density of the coagulant particle into account.
 Then the team utilized the experimental results from Fall 2018 at 20 NTU.
 The 20 NTU data was used not other turbidities, because the team's goal was to investigate coagulant nanoparticle attachment rate characterization rate at relatively low turbidity, which would better represent an actual plant NTU on normal days.
 Number of particles at each segment was calculated and organized in the table below.

 | Segment |  Headloss Average   | Number of nanoparticles on the wall |
 |:------- |:--------:|:-----:|